Git-iw/MasterMind/README.md

 # MCC3

-#MCC3 is the third program I am going to create in GitHub, the idea is in the very beginning stage and has a chance of getting canceled.
+#MCC3 is the third program I am going to create in GitHub, the idea is in the very beginning stage, it has a chance of getting canceled and the name announcement might take time...